 For more information on P. Cubensis fungi as a whole, consider the fact that they grow wild in dung, usually in tropical/subtropical areas with lots of rotting matter and high humidity.
 For example, cow pastures in the Mexican jungle or the meadows of central Florida.

 How to enjoy Z-Strin mushrooms

-There are many ways to consume Z-Strin mushrooms, depending on personal preference and desired effects.
+There are many ways to consume Z-Strain (P. Cubensis) magic mushrooms depending on personal preference and desired effects.
 Some popular methods include: